Project Support Fund

-The Coalition Secretariat strongly urges applicant sites to contact the Coalition office prior to submitting a full project description.
-Secretariat staff is available to discuss the overall idea of the project; its planning and execution; to connect Sites with other sites and experts who could serve as resources where desired and necessary, including as potential partners for peer exchanges; provide models of program designs and evaluation tools; and on-site consultation.
+2. Please contact the Coalition office before you apply.
+Secretariat staff is available to discuss the overall concept for the project, its planning, and execution, as well as to connect you with other Sites and experts who could serve as resources, including as potential partners for peer exchanges.

-After this preliminary conversation, members may submit a full project description.
-Descriptions should be submitted in electronic format and sent via email to firstname.lastname@example.org and must follow and address all sections of the On-Site Project and and Peer Exchange Formats.
+3. After this preliminary conversation, Coalition members may submit a completed project description by email.
+The application must follow and address all sections of the On-Site Project OR Peer Exchange Formats.